madsmtm/objc2/crates/objc2/src/topics/FRAMEWORKS_CHANGELOG.md

   - `TouchController` / `objc2-touch-controller`.
   - `Network` / `objc2-network`.
 * **BREAKING**: Added support for out parameters in functions.
 This means that some functions now take `&mut Option<CFRetained<T>>` instead of `*mut *mut T`.
+* Added support for interop between `CFAllocator` and `std::alloc::Allocator` behind the `"unstable-allocator-api"` Cargo feature.

 ### Changed
 * Updated SDK from Xcode 26.0.1 to 26.5.